Angelus Silesius: In popular culture

 I will end with a great line by the poet who, in the seventeenth century, took the strangely real and poetic name of Angelus Silesius.
 It is the summary of all I have said tonight — except that I have said it by means of reasoning and simulated reasoning.
 I will say it first in Spanish and then in German:

 La rosa es sin porqué; florece porque florece.

 Die Rose ist ohne warum; sie blühet weil sie blühet.

-The line he quoted, Die Rose ist ohne warum; sie blühet, weil sie blühet... from Silesius's The Cherubinic Pilgrim (1657), can be translated as: "The Rose is without a 'wherefor'—she blooms because she blooms."
+The line he quoted, Die Rose ist ohne warum; sie blühet, weil sie blühet... from Silesius's The Cherubinic Pilgrim (1657), can be translated as: "The Rose is without a 'wherefore'—she blooms because she blooms."
 The influence of mysticism is seen in the work of Borges, especially in his poetry, which frequently references Silesius and his work.